 (b) Mental (II Tim.
 1:7; Rom.
 12:2; Is.
 26:3).

 (d) Financial (III Jn.
 2; Lk.
 6:38; II Cor.
 9:6-10; Phil.
 4:19).

 8. We [believers] shall not all sleep, but we shall all be changed, in a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed (Matthew 24:30-31; Mark 13:24-27; I Cor.
 15:51-52; I Thess.
 4:15-17; II Thess.
 2:1-4; Phil 3:20-21).

-10. Those who die in their sin will be resurrected and judged and ultimately join Satan and other rebellious angels in everlasting punishment in the Lake of Fire (Rev. 19:20, 20:10-15).
+10. Those who die in their sin will be resurrected and judged and ultimately join Satan and other rebellious angels in everlasting Hell in the Lake of Fire (Rev. 19:20, 20:10-15).

-11. All born-again believers have been commissioned to share the Gospel to all the world and make disciples of all nations.
+11. All born-again believers have been commissioned to share the Gospel to all the world and teach all nations.
 (Mat 28:19, Luke 10:2)